Fire service historian and author

 I will try and guide you through the maze.

-After World War 2 the Central Fire Brigades Advisory Council's Joint Committee on Design and Development of Appliances and Equipment issued specifications for different types of fire appliance - the JCDD specfications.
+After World War 2 the Central Fire Brigades Advisory Council's Joint Committee on Design and Development of Appliances and Equipment issued specifications for different types of fire appliance - the JCDD specifications.
 These were updated as needs and technology advanced.
 They are now defunct but still provide a clue to the nature of some appliances.

 The following list indicates the main features of each type of appliance now or previously in use, drawing on the JCDD specifications as appropriate.
 There will still be local variations but anything I have omitted can probably be worked out with a little imagination.

 You will see that some of the vehicles we call fire engines are not used for fighting fires at all.
 This is because the fire service has long been equipped, and therefore recognised, as the main rescue service, even though it was not until 2004 that Parliament imposed a statutory duty on the service to respond to such things as road accidents.
-And unless you live in Cleveland, Cornwall or London you now have a fire and rescue service not a fire brigade.
+And unless you live in Cleveland or London you now have a fire and rescue service not a fire brigade.

 Preparation of the list is not an exact science and all additions will be welcome.